aurangzaib/CarND-Kidnapped-Vehicle-Project/README.md

 A robot is transported to a new location where current location of the robot is unknown.

-A two dimensional Particle Filter is implemented to localize the robot by providing the best estimate of the current location (x, y) of the robot and association with map landmarks.
+A two dimensional Particle Filter is implemented to localize the robot by providing the best estimate of the current location of the robot.

 ##### Input to Particle Filter:

-- A map of it's location with landmarks
+- A map of robot's location with landmarks
-- A noisy GPS estimate (x, y, heading) of its initial location
+- A noisy GPS estimate (x, y, heading) of robot's initial location
-- Noisy Laser sensor observations (x, y)
+- Lidar sensor noisy observations (x, y)
 - Noiseless control data (velocity and turn rate)

 ##### Output of Particle Filter:

-- Best location estimate of robot
+- Best estimate of robot's location (x, y, orientation)
-- Association with map landmarks
+- Lidar sensor observations (x, y) which have best associations (nearest neighbours) with map landmarks

 ##### The steps of the project are as following: